 The State of Oregon was one of the funding partners for construction of TriMet's east and west side MAX light rail lines.
-For the east side, the 1979 Legislative Assembly appropriated \$16.1 million to a Light Rail Construction Fund.
+For the east side, the legislature in 1979 appropriated \$16.1 million to a Light Rail Construction Fund.
 Interest earnings over the project life increased the state contribution to \$25 million.
-For the west side, the 1991 Legislative Assembly dedicated up to \$20 million per biennium in lottery revenues for repayment of \$113.6 million in bonds sold to help finance the project.
+For the west side, the legislature in 1991 dedicated up to \$20 million per biennium in lottery revenues for repayment of \$113.6 million in bonds sold to help finance the project.
 The principal funding sources for both the east and west side construction projects were federal funds and locally approved property taxes.
 The federal share for the west side was 75 percent, while the state share was approximately 12.5 percent.
 The state did not contribute toward construction of the Airport MAX line (opened in 2001) or the Interstate Avenue extension (opened May 2004), but did approve \$250 million in lottery-backed bonds to extend the Green Line south to Clackamas Town Center, which opened September 2009.
-Construction is underway on an Orange Line to Milwaukie, currently scheduled to begin service in July 2015.
+Construction has also been completed on the Orange Line to Milwaukie, which began providing service in 2015.